The second trading week of 2022 is here and we bring you a regular recap of the most interesting economic data and events that took place last week.

 Manufacturing PMI (Tuesday): 57.9 vs. 58.1

 The report confirms continued growth in UK manufacturing towards the end of last year.
-Both output and new orders rose in December, although price pressures remain elevated.
+Output and new orders both rose in December, although price pressures remain elevated.

 This is the lowest reading since February for activity in services.